-Т paradalanta badak
+Т T

 provider is building out

-broadband offering performance beyond the requirements of an enforceable commitment. all necessary permits have been applied for or obtained.
-Contracts or a similar binding agreement between the state and the provider committing that planned service will meet the BEAD definition and requirements of reliable and qualifying broadband even if not required by its funding source (i.e., a separate federal grant program), including the expected date deployment will be completed, which must be on or before June 30, 2024. that the planned deployment does not meet the required technology or performance requirements.
+T Т

+broadband offering all necessary that the planned

+performance beyond permits have deployment does

+the requirements of an been applied not meet the

+enforceable required

+commitment. obtained. technology or

+Contracts or a performance

+similar requirements.

+binding ,

+agreement

+between the

+state and the

+provider

+committing

+that planned

+service will

+meet the

+BEAD

+definition and

+requirements

+of reliable and

+qualifying

+broadband

+even if not

+required by its

+funding

+source (i.e., a

+separate

+federal grant

+program),

+including the

+expected date

+deployment

+will be

+completed,

+which must

+be on or

+before June

+30, 2024.

 N Not part of enforceable commitment.
 This location is in an area that is subject to an enforceable commitment to less than 100% of locations and the location is not covered by that commitment.
 (See BEAD NOFO at 36, n.
 52.)
-Declaration by service provider subject to the enforceable commitment. С Location is a CAI The location should be classified as a CAI.
+Declaration by service provider subject to the enforceable commitment.
+Q C Location is a CAI The location should be classified as a CAI.
 Evidence that the location falls within the definitions of Evidence that the location does not fall within the definitions of CAIs CAIs set by the state.
 11 set by the state or is no longer in operation.
 R Location is not a CAI The location is currently labeled as a CAI but is a residence, a non-CAI business, or is no longer in operation.
 Evidence that the location does not fall within the definitions of CAIs set by the state or is no longer in operation.
 Evidence that the location falls within the definitions of CAIs set by the state or is still operational.